-Heavy rains associated with Hurricane Irene this past weekend has resulted in flooding along the eastern part of the United States.
+Heavy rains this past few weeks has resulted in flooding in parts fo the United States (while other areas are in drought).
 The question arises what does flooding do to turf?

 Flooding injury as outlined by James B Beard in Turfgrass: Science and Culture) occurs through erosion, deposition of soil, salt and debris to the extent that the turf is killed, and through direct injury of the turfgrass from submersion.

 - Depth of flooding (leaf blades above water, plant more resistant to injury than totally submerged).
 Having leaf blades above or floating on top of the water is demonstrated when we often see stolons from creeping bentgrass (Agrostis stolonifera) extending from pond or stream banks into the water.

 - Type of flooding (stagnant versus running water).
 Stagnant water is much more damaging.